YudaiFurukawa/Investment-and-Trading/README.md

 ### Justification
 r2 score of 0.91 with the selected linear regression is definitely higher than benchmark which is r2 score of 0.5.
 The result is reasonable as the scores for linear regression were stable through Split 1, 2, and 3. r2 score, mean absolute error, and mean squared error, as well as explained variance score and median absolute error were reasonably stable compared to other regressions.
+This also shows the model seems not to be overfitting it has similar score over back-testing (Split 1, 2, and 3)
 Also the result could be justified as linear regressions are historically working well in economics and finance field.
 This result is significant as the project shows existing factors can be good predictors of the future S&P Composite return although it is often said that the it is nearly impossible to predict the future return of S&P Composite.